Entity Resolution Algorithm

 Model: nexus_resolved_{type}_identifiers (e.g., nexus_resolved_person_identifiers, nexus_resolved_group_identifiers)

 This is the core of entity resolution.
-The resolve_identifiers() macro implements a connected-components algorithm using a recursive CTE:
+The resolve_identifiers() macro implements a depth-bounded connected-components algorithm.

 Phase A: Component Discovery